-- i.
-Regulated under the Companies Act 1965 and is a legal entity separate from the owners; - ii.
-Number of its shareholders between 1 50 members; - iii.
-Company owners have limited liability; - iv.
+- Regulated under the Companies Act 1965 and is a legal entity separate from the owners: - ii.
+Number of its shareholders between 2 50 members; - iii.
+Company owners have limited liability.
+The owners / shareholders of the company contributed to the company's capital as board at least 2 people to know the company's policies and goals; - iv.
 Shareholders who own 51% or more of the total shares shall be entitled to manage the company.
 The company's shares can be traded but not in the open market; - v.
-Trading of share must be with the consent of the other shareholders; - vi.
+Trading of share must be with the consent of the other shareholders. - vi.
 Not listed on the Stock Exchange; and - vii.
-Business life expectancy is longer and can be identified by the words "Sendirian Berhad" (Sdn.
+Business life expectancy is longer and can be identify by the word "Sendirian Berhad" (Sdn.
 Bhd.) at the end of the company name.